 Understanding Nike's Unusual Options Activity

-Shares of Nike (NYSE:NKE) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $161.12.
+On Wednesday, shares of Nike (NYSE:NKE) saw unusual options activity.
+After the option alert, the stock price moved up to $162.22.

 - Sentiment: NEUTRAL